 *The award may vary depending on the country in which the successful candidate works.
 The grant is used along with matching funds from the host laboratory to defray the cost of travel and to subsidize living costs.

 Grant amount: 500-2,500 USD

 Applications are invited from eligible candidates to attend a meeting held by a neuroscience society of an APRC country outside the APRC country they are currently working in.
+The society organizing the meeting has to be a national society member of IBRO in the APRC region.
 The applicant should also arrange a lab visit of a minimum 2 weeks to any lab willing to host them that would be beneficial to their research.
 The award is for a combination of the scientific meeting and the lab visit and must include both components.